berkaykarlik/Chip8py/README.md

 * Roms under ``./roms` are tested and works... well mostly.

 * if you clonned the repo recursively, as described in installation steps, There are roms from the archieve under: `roms\chip8Archive\roms`.
 However most of them won't work.
 I'm not sure why.
 They might be written for other chip8 versions.
+Use the simple looking ones.

 ### Keys
 Every game has different set of controls, I mapped the 16 buttons to the keys in table below.